theajack/cnchar/helper/README.en.md

 Install additional function library:

 ```
-npm i cnchar-poly cnchar-order cnchar-trad cnchar-draw cnchar-idiom cnchar-xhy cnchar-radical cnchar-words cnchar-explain cnchar-voice
+npm i cnchar-poly cnchar-order cnchar-trad cnchar-draw cnchar-idiom cnchar-xhy cnchar-radical cnchar-words cnchar-explain cnchar-voice cnchar-random cnchar-code cnchar-input cnchar-info cnchar-name
 ```

-Of course, you can also install a few of them on demand, but the basic library `cnchar` must be installed (draw, idiom, xhy, radical four libraries can be used independently)
+Of course, you can also install several of them on demand, and the plug-in library can also be installed and used independently from cnchar, but some warehouse functions strongly depend on cnchar, such as cnchar-poly cnchar-order cnchar-trad

 Or you can use the full functionality by installing `cnchar-all`, this library references all the above plugin libraries